 Quick Grants (between $1,000 and $5,000) will be awarded three times a year for small-scale public humanities activities and projects that will take place within a one-year period from the award date.
 Projects should be grounded in the humanities, show potential to provide high quality humanities learning experiences for participants and audiences, and demonstrate capacity for successful implementation.
 Appropriate formats include but are not limited to community dialogues, reading- or film-and-discussion groups, oral history or nonfiction writing or story-sharing workshops, and other types of activities.
 Any California-based nonprofit organization or non-federal public agency is eligible to apply.
 Note: A cash or in-kind match of the award is NOT required.

-The following Humanities for All Quick Grant deadline will be October 15, 2019 for projects with activities taking place between January 1, 2020 and December 31, 2020.
+The next Humanities for All Quick Grant deadline will be October 15, 2019 for projects with activities taking place between January 1, 2020 and December 31, 2020.
 Guidelines for that round will be released approximately one month before the deadline.
 See guidelines and the webinar recording from the Spring 2019 grant round below.

 For more information, contact Associate Program Officer, Lucena Lau Valle.